Roofing Calculator

 How to read your results

 The headline figure is the slope-adjusted roof area in square feet — that is the area you actually need to cover, which is always larger than your home's floor footprint once pitch is applied.
 Below it, "Roofing Squares" re-expresses the same area in the industry-standard unit (1 square = 100 sq ft), and "Bundles Needed" rounds up to the next whole bundle after adding your waste percentage.
-The pitch-comparison bar chart shows how the same 1,500 sq ft footprint grows in actual surface area as pitch increases from flat (4/12) through steep (12/12), giving you an immediate sense of how much pitch drives material cost.
+The area-takeoff bar chart lays out those same three numbers side by side — your flat footprint, the slope-adjusted roof surface, and that surface once the waste allowance is added — so you can see at a glance how much pitch and waste add to the area you must actually buy.

 Worked example